INDEX

 Supplier Briefings

-To promote sustainable procurement activities throughout the supply chain, we hold briefings for our suppliers.
-In fiscal 2023, we held Seiko Group Procurement Guidelines Briefings for each operating company and many suppliers.
-After a lecture by an outside expert on the need for sustainable procurement activities, we explained the contents of the Seiko Group Procurement Guidelines and outlined future initiatives and requests.
+In fiscal 2024, following a lecture by an external expert on the background and necessity of sustainable procurement activities, we provided an explanation of the Seiko Group Procurement Guidelines and outlined future initiatives and requests.

 Selection of Most Important & Important Suppliers